 The Fusion and Hybrid version were awarded five out of five stars by the National Highway Traffic Safety Administration (NHTSA) under its New Car Assessment Program (NCAP).
 The Fusion was also rated as a Top Safety Pick+ by the Insurance Institute for Highway Safety (IIHS).

 Underlying the car’s chances of keeping occupants whole is a body that’s stronger by 10 percent.
 Ford used more high-strength steels and added dual first-row knee airbags and adaptive front airbags that vent and tether to conform to a specific occupant’s size, position and seat belt usage.

 Eight airbags in all are used and these work with sophisticated seat belt system.
 For 2014, the Fusion will add its name to the four other cars that get inflatable rear seat belts, these being the Ford Explorer, Flex, Lincoln MKT and MKZ.
 This technology was developed by Ford, first appeared as an option on the Explorer in 2010, and is proprietary at the moment.
-The following video highlights more details about its operation.

 Also within the safety category are standard or available driver assist technologies including Lane Keeping Assist, Adaptive Cruise Control, Rearview Camera, Hill Start Assist and Electronic Parking Brake.